What Researchers Did

 Canadian Relevance

 This study is not Canadian and does not feature Canadian authors.
-While osteomyelitis is not a direct Health Canada-recognized indication for HBOT, osteoradionecrosis (a specific type of bone infection) is.
+While osteomyelitis is not a direct Health Canada-recognised indication for HBOT, osteoradionecrosis (a specific type of bone infection) is.
 The study's focus on classifying osteomyelitis is relevant as hyperbaric oxygenation is a listed MeSH term, indicating its potential role in treating some bone infections.

 Study Limitations